HuairaNimrod/quiz/README.md

 # Overview

-The application was builded with the intention to have a quiz using JS and HTML, the questions were populated from a JSON, there's also a validation that triggers and alert when the quiz is being submitted without marking all the questions.
+The application was built with the intention to have a quiz using JS and HTML, the questions were populated from a JSON, there's also a validation that triggers and alert when the quiz is being submitted without marking all the questions.

 # Development Environment